 Read in Acts 19: 12-16, where seven vagabond Jews who were exorcists tried to call spirits out of a man with whom the apostle Paul had been working.
 Even though they used the name of Jesus, just as Paul had done, the evil spirit said, “Jesus I know and Paul I know, but who are you?”
 Then the man with the evil spirit jumped on the seven and beat them up.
 They fled naked and wounded.
 Afterward, the people of the village were so shaken they burned their books of ‘curious arts,’ worth many thousands of dollars even then.
 These evil ones abound.

-Do you suppose that a colony of ants busily tending their world knows all there is to know about us?
+Do we suppose that a colony of ants busily tending their world knows all there is to know about us?
 When it comes to comprehending the scope of Creation and Christ, humans are like ants.
 Even ants are significant parts of Creation.
 Not a single iota of Creation is insignificant.
 Nevertheless, every element of Creation which does not glorify the Creator disappears with a terrible swiftness, as eternal time is measured, like a colony of ants wiped out by a misplaced foot.
 Remnants of the colony may pick up and begin rebuilding, as could people of the earth.
 Why should this happen?

 Because of the Creator’s love of diversity, many methods of serving the Christ were set up to accommodate the natures of the created ones.
 Many cultures glorify God in many different ways.